Names of the United States: Usage

 The name "United States" is unambiguous; "United States of America" may be used in titles or when extra formality is desired.
 However, "United States" and "U.S." may be used adjectivally, while the full name cannot.
 English usage of "America" rarely refers to topics unrelated to the United States, despite the usage of "Americas" as the totality of North and South America.
-Colloquial names include the "U.S. of A." and, internationally, "the States".
-Even more informal names include "Murica" and "Merica", which imply a jocular and sometimes derogatory tone.
+"The States" is an established colloquial shortening of the name, used particularly from abroad.
+A jocular and sometimes derogatory name is alternatively spelled "Merica" or "Murica".

 The official U.S. Government Publishing Office Style Manual prescribes specific usages for "U.S." and "United States".
 In treaties, congressional bills, etc., "United States" is always used.
 In a sentence containing the name of another country, "United States" must be used.
 Otherwise, "U.S." is used preceding a government organization or as an adjective, but "United States" is used as an adjective preceding non-governmental organizations (e.g. United States Steel Corporation).

 Style guides conflict over how various names for the United States should be used.
 The Chicago Manual of Style, until the 17th edition, required "US" and "U.S." to be used as an adjective; it now permits the usage of both as a noun, though "United States" is still preferred in this case.
 The Associated Press Stylebook permits the usage of "US" and "U.S." as both adjectives and nouns, though "US" (without the periods) is only allowed in headlines.
 APA Style, in contrast, only allows "U.S." to be used as an adjective, and disallows "US".